Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Introduction

 \end{itemize}

-We have made the following substantial theoretical and experimental improvements over our preliminary conference version \cite{chen2023robust}: \begin{enumerate} \item \textbf{Theory:} We have extended our robust CBF for a system with relative degree one to accommodate arbitrary relative degrees, \emph{i.e.}, higher-order robust CBFs.
-Our work provides rigorous proof, complementing \cite{chen2023robust}, for the forward invariance property of the safety set. \item \textbf{Application:} We demonstrate the efficacy of our approach through validation in real-world hardware experiments on a nontrivial robotic manipulator, addressing the particular challenge of a closed architecture.
-In contrast, our previous work was validated on simpler robotic systems in simulation, including a cruise control system with 1D control and a self-balancing scooter with 2D control. \end{enumerate}

 The rest of the paper is organized as follows: Section \ref{sec: Literature Review} reviews the related work.
 Section \ref{sec: Problem Statement} introduces the preliminaries and problem formulation.
 Section \ref{sec:Feedback planning} presents the proposed framework.
-Simulation and hardware experiments are reported in Section \ref{sec: Simulation Results} and Section \ref{sec: Hardware Experiments}, respectively.
+Hardware experiments are reported in Section \ref{sec: Hardware Experiments}.
 Concluding remarks are in Section \ref{Conslusion and future work}.